DreymaR/BigBagKbdTrixPKL/Other/README.md

 In this folder are some files that aren't used by EPKL but may still be interesting.

 - The Key code table is a list of keys and their various names.
 See the [Remap file][MapIni] for what EPKL uses.
+- To see what keys are pressed and what output results, you can use the EPKL "AHK Key History..." menu.
+	- The AutoHotkey Key History menu item is shown only if advancedMode is set to yes in the EPKL_Settings.
+	- Even more info is seen on the [Keyboard Event Viewer][KbdEvt] page.
+It's a very informative tool.
 - There's a Registry Editor folder that may be used to change Windows low-level settings.
 Do this only with great care!
 	- It contains .reg files that should run with the MS RegEdit system program to modify the Windows Registry.
 	- RegEdit files that remap keys, do so at the lowest level possible which will work everywhere such as in games.